liumichael/ProjectRocket/Solutions.md

   - '/api/currencies/[currency code]' refers to a single currency resource in the currency collection (e.g. '/api/currencies/AUD' refers to Australian Dollar AUD in the currency collection)

-  - '/api/messages/[\_id]' refers to a single message resource in the message collection (e.g. '/api/messages/5a20ef313997c26701fb5507' refers to the message with \_id = 5a20ef313997c26701fb5507 in the message collection)
+  - '/api/messages/[id]' refers to a single message resource in the message collection (e.g. '/api/messages/0' refers to the message with id = 0 in the message collection)

 - The endpoints for our currencies and messages **are** case sensitive (i.e. ```https://mysterious-hollows-73808.herokuapp.com/api/currencies/AUD``` is valid